Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Experiment/README.md

 - `plots/` – PNG images of final temperature difference graphs for each configuration (fan placement + voltage)
 - `experimentalprocessed.csv` – Cleaned data used to generate the plots (normalised ΔT values)
-- `raw_data/` – If added, would include full temperature logs from each trial
+- `experimentalraw.csv/` – Includes full temperature logs from each trial and all readings taken

 ---